By Karen Lee Richards

 - An early clinical trial gave 160 mg of CBD to people suffering from insomnia.
 After just a few days, the participants reported sleeping longer and waking less frequently during the night.

-Anxiety and depression are common symptoms reported by many ME/CFS patients.
-CBD may offer an effective natural alternative for those who don't want to take or who experience negative side effects from traditional anti-anxiety and antidepressant medications.
+Feelings of anxiousness and low mood are common symptoms reported by many ME/CFS patients.
+CBD may offer an effective natural alternative for those who don't want to take or who experience negative side effects from traditional mood-stabilizing medications.

-Multiple studies have confirmed the anti-anxiety properties of CBD.
+Multiple studies have demonstrated CBD's ability to quell nervousness.
 A review published in the September 2015 issue of Neurotherapeutics looked at 49 preclinical, human experimental, clinical, and epidemiological studies.
 They found evidence that "strongly supports CBD as a treatment for generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder..."

 Both a 2014 review and a 2018 review of multiple studies found that CBD appears to act as an antidepressant in animal models of depression.
 Another study, published in the February 2019 issue of Molecular Neurobiology, concluded, "The data support a promising therapeutic profile for CBD as a new fast-acting antidepressant drug."

 The mitochondria are the main source of energy for all of the cells in our body except red blood cells.
 Numerous studies have shown that the mitochondria in the cells of ME/CFS patients are unable to produce energy properly.
 One test demonstrated that ME/CFS cells, when pushed to their maximum capacity, were only able to increase their mitochondria output by 47%.
 That's less than half of the 98% increase achieved by the healthy control cells.